Day (Wiesel novel)

-Day, published in 1962, is the third book in a trilogy by Elie Wiesel — Night, Dawn, and Day — describing his experiences and thoughts during and after the Holocaust.
+Day, published in 1962, is the third book in a trilogy by Romanian-born American writer and political activist Elie Wiesel—Night, Dawn, and Day—describing his experiences and thoughts during and after the Holocaust.

 Author

 Elie Wiesel is well known for his memoir Night that later spawned the trilogy of which Day is the final book.
 Wiesel has written more than fifty books and has won the Nobel Peace Prize.
 Soon after earning the Nobel Prize, Wiesel and his wife Marion founded the Elie Wiesel Foundation for Humanity.

-Eliezer Wiesel explains, "In Night it is the 'I' who speaks.
+Eliezer Wiesel explains, "In Night, it is the 'I' who speaks.
 In the other two, it is the 'I' who listens and questions."

 Plot

 Day is the story of a Holocaust survivor who is struck by a taxicab in New York City.
 While recovering from his injuries, the character reflects on his relationships and experiences during the Second World War, coming to terms with his survival and the deaths of his family and friends.
 The book was published in the UK as The Accident.